Differentially Private Adaptation of Diffusion Models via Noisy Aggregated Embeddings: Background and Related Work

-The training of a text-conditioned diffusion model involves minimizing a loss function that guides the model to predict the noise added to an image, given both the noisy image $x_t$ and the text conditioning $y$.
-The objective function is typically a mean squared error (MSE) between the true noise $\epsilon$ and the predicted noise $\epsilon_\theta(x_t, y, t)$.
-The denoising model is therefore trained over the following optimization problem:
+The objective function for a text-conditioned diffusion model, given both the noisy image $x_t$ and the text conditioning $y$, is typically a mean squared error between the true noise $\epsilon$ and the predicted noise $\epsilon_\theta(x_t, y, t)$.
+The denoising model is therefore trained over the optimization problem